MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SumTotal.md

 * Advanced
    * Optionally filter records by RowVersionId parameter to get incremental data

-## Finding your Sumtotal Hosted URL
+## Finding your Sumtotal hosted URL

 Copy the SumTotal hosted root URL in full.
 This root URL is the unique URL specific to customer.
 The URL will be in the format of **https://\<*yourcustomerdomain*>.sumtotal.host/**.
 Make sure not to copy the rest of the URL.
 Keep this URL somewhere handy so you can use it later.